 That’s all perfectly strange, and perfectly natural.

 “Children are going to play and be imaginative,” said Marjorie Taylor—a co-author of that study on imaginary friends—with a kind of verbal shrug in a 2018 interview.
 “That’s just who they are.”
-Up to age seven, she and her research partner Stephanie Carlson more recently concluded, the boundary between real life and imagination is porous, with children dropping into fictional worlds for hours at a time before re-emerging in ours.
+Up to age seven, she and her research partner Stephanie Carlson more recently concluded, the boundary between real life and imagination is porous: Children drop into fictional worlds for hours at a time before re-emerging in ours.

 But the surface of reality is slippery, too; kids can and do fall off.
 Nighttime produces terrors they can’t easily control—monsters peek from closets or lie low under beds—and it’s common for a four- or five-year-old, suddenly wide-eyed in front of a television screen, to turn to parents and ask with grave concern: “Real, or pretend?”